Crowned eagle: Other prey

 Adult eagles will only resort to hunting large birds when mammals are scarce, but in southern Africa, they can be a fairly common component of the diet.
 Bird prey can include guineafowl, francolins, ibis, pigeons, ostrich chicks (Struthio camelus) and the fledglings of herons and storks.
 One nest even had the remains of a marabou stork (Leptoptilos crumeniferus), which is a formidable species not usually susceptible to avian predators.
-Hornbills may be the most widely represented bird in the diet and the black-casqued wattled hornbill (Ceratogymna atrata) reacts strongly to both the call of crowned eagles and the alarm calls of monkeys specified to the eagles (which are separately identifiable from the monkey's leopard-related alarm calls to both humans and, apparently, hornbills).Rainey, H. J., Zuberbühler, K., & Slater, P. J. (2004).
-"The responses of black-casqued hornbills to predator vocalisations and primate alarm calls".
-Behaviour, 1263–1277.
+Hornbills may be the most widely represented bird in the diet and the black-casqued wattled hornbill (Ceratogymna atrata) reacts strongly to both the call of crowned eagles and the alarm calls of monkeys specified to the eagles (which are separately identifiable from the monkey's leopard-related alarm calls to both humans and, apparently, hornbills).
 In Kenya, snakes, including venomous varieties, may regularly supplement the diet.
 Monitor lizards may also be hunted and, as in the martial eagle, the crowned eagle may attack even the largest African monitors, the adult Nile monitor (Varanus niloticus) and the rock monitor (V. albigularis).

 Domestic animals, including chicken (Gallus gallus domesticus), turkeys (Meleagris gallopavo), cats (Felis catus), small to medium-sized dogs (Canis familiaris), small pigs (Sus domesticus), lambs (Ovis aries), and goats (Capra hircus), are taken only when wild prey is greatly depleted.
 Juveniles and subadults, may take unconventional prey more frequently than adults.